romland/smoozoo/README.md

     - `Minimap`
         Use mouse to move viewport horizontally and vertically (depending on zoom level)

+### About
+I originally built Smoozoo (it did not have a name) for another project using a basic 2D canvas and simple scaling — it started small and wasn’t meant to become a ... project, but handling large images quickly became painfully slow.
+And now we're here.

+You'll be surprised how much code is needed to make a user experience that feels this way.
+I know I am.

+The feel is inspired by Windows 10/11's default image viewer.
+We're not quite done yet, but, this actually already feels _better_ than Windows native one (I humbly opine)!

 ## TODO
 	- FIX (or ditch): 'r' to rotate image in steps of 90 degrees